 A little counter-intuitively, the blue rings were also introduced not only to the 12-hour and 30-minute chronograph counters that are placed at 6 and 9 hours respectively but also to the small seconds indicator at 3 o’clock.
 In fact, they love the color so much that they even used it to partly paint the minute scale on the bezel flange, as well as using the same color for the contrast stitching of the textile strap.

 What bothers me a little here, is the physical dimensions of this thing.

 Being animated by a quartz mechanism, the Mystique Sport Chronograph comes in relatively thin.
 However, the timepiece has an officially specified diameter of 46 millimeters, which means that it will literally devour your wrist from side to side (and, probably, then some if you happen to have more narrow bones).
 The lugs on this model, however short they look, are in fact, too, long (they are just smartly covered by the grey textile strap, but you can see how far the central piece of the horn actually protrudes) and this, too, doesn’t help much.

-If you feel like you absolutely must have this watch, but neither have one in a brick and mortar shop near you nor want to waste time trying to resell it if the piece doesn’t match, just print a PDF from any size guide you can find on a site of a serious online retailer.
+If you feel like you absolutely must have this watch, but neither has one in a brick-and-mortar shop near you nor want to waste time trying to resell it if the piece doesn’t match, just print a PDF from any size guide you can find on a site of a serious online retailer.
 However rough it is, it is still enough to get you an idea of whether the gadget fits you or not.
 Just make sure that you print it at 100%.

 While this Mystique Sport Chronograph still looks a little bit too expensive if offered at MSRP, it still could be a good idea to keep an eye on one of these babies waiting for a good deal from an established online outlet that deals in fashion watches.